-- 2.02 Within the space between the top of the slab and the bottom of the lowest structural member, a 10-foot clearance is reserved for equipment frames and cable.
-The remaining 2-1/2 foot height is primarily for the cooling system air ducts or plenum. - 2.03 Floor-to-ceiling heights are given in Table A. Refer to Section 760-210-150, "Ceiling Heights
+2.02 Within the space between the top of the slab and the bottom of the lowest structural member, a 10-foot clearance is reserved for equipment frames and cable.
+The remaining height is primarily for the building system, such as air ducts, lights, and the Modular (high-capacity) Cooling System (MCS).
+The MCS option is used where high equipment heat dissipation occurs over large floor areas.
+The MCS is described in the following pages and in Section 760-550-300.